maazmmd/NodeMail/README.md

 ******************************************************************************************************************
 Node JS API for sending Email with attachment as Receipt

-SEND EMAIL WITH ATTACHMENT - How to Send (Read Steps Below/ Simple 5 steps if are not a developer as well - No need to know any coding skills, even Dumb people can co-relate Last comments are for few people who might have understood who i was referring to :-) :-)
+SEND EMAIL WITH ATTACHMENT - How to Send (Read Steps Below/ Simple 5 steps if are not a developer as well - No need to know any coding skills

 #### STEP 1
 Extract the .zip in D:/ Drive (If path is changes then u should change in EmailClient.js)